FamilySearch/GEDCOM.io/_pages/tag-def/SSN.md

 specification:
   - Social security number
-  - An Individual Attribute.
-See also INDIVIDUAL_ATTRIBUTE_STRUCTURE.
+  - An [Individual Attribute].
+See also `INDIVIDUAL_ATTRIBUTE_STRUCTURE`.
   - social security number
   - A number assigned by the United States Social Security Administration, used for tax identification purposes.
-It is a type of IDNO.
+It is a type of `IDNO`.

 label: 'Social security number'